-On Monday, July 24, Ozment Law founder and managing attorney Elliott Ozment gave testimony to the Tennessee representatives of the United States Civil Rights Commission concerning Tennessee’s use of “civil asset forfeiture,” a little-known program that allows police and law enforcement to take a person’s property or cash — even without charging the person with a criminal offense.
+On Monday, July 24, Ozment Law, PLC founder and managing attorney Elliott Ozment gave testimony to the Tennessee representatives of the United States Civil Rights Commission concerning Tennessee’s use of “civil asset forfeiture,” a little-known program that allows police and law enforcement to take a person’s property or cash — even without charging the person with a criminal offense.

 And in Ozment’s testimony, he described how immigrants and noncitizens are especially vulnerable to civil asset forfeiture by law enforcement, since immigrants often fit what police consider “drug trafficker profiles.”
 Those “profiles” are prone to being based on race or other impermissible factors and are often arbitrary, such as the type of vehicle or the location where it is registered.

 Plus, many noncitizens are unable to get bank accounts, and many employers of noncitizens prefer to pay their employees in cash.
 Carrying unusually large quantities of cash is one of the main “profiles” that law enforcement uses to determine that the driver is involved in some kind of illegal activity.
 Similarly, legitimate, non-drug-related temporary or seasonal jobs favored by immigrants often have the same travel patterns as what the police consider “trafficking profiles.”

 Thus, many immigrants are disproportionately affected by civil asset forfeiture and Tennessee’s loose regulations of the practice.

 Most of these “profiles” would never stand up in court, but many do not know they can fight their cases.

 For a person to get their money back, they must go through a grueling and difficult legal process, which is often beyond the means or ability of Tennessee’s immigrant and refugee communities.